Advice and guidance to help businesses through COVID-19

 I am self-employed or freelancing.
 What support is available for me?

 The government will pay self-employed people who have been adversely affected by COVID-19 a taxable grant worth 80% of their average monthly profits over the last three years, up to £2,500 a month.
 The scheme is called the Self-employment Income Support Scheme.
 You can check your eligibility for the scheme.
 In order to access the scheme, you will need to make a claim for a payment.
-You can do this online after 13 May 2020.

 You can also defer income tax self-assessment payments due in July 2020 until 31 January 2021.
 This deferment is optional.
 Find out more about deferral of Self-Assessment payment.